andreaskoher/Covid19Survey/README.md

 --predictors, -p    list of predictors from data/data_with_predictors.csv separated by comma (default: total-above18,google,apple,telco)
 ```

-The comparison between self-reported survey data (more precisely: fraction of individuals that report above 18 contacts in total, *total-above18*), google mobility data (*google*), apple mobility data (*apple*) and data provided by danish telecommunication companies (*telco*):
+The predictors correspond to columns in the column names in the data file `scripts/data_with_predictors.jl` (see *pre-processing*).
+As an example, we reproduce the data underlying Fig. 2, i.e., the comparison between self-reported survey data (more precisely: fraction of individuals that report above 18 contacts in total, here: *total-above18*), google mobility data (*google*), apple mobility data (*apple*) and data provided by danish telecommunication companies (*telco*):

 ```
 > cd path/to/HOPESurvey/scripts